bcbio/bcbio_validations/somatic-lowfreq/README.md

 Using [scikit-learn](http://scikit-learn.org/stable/modules/linear_model.html)
 we developed a linear model that provided good discrimination on the N13532 test sample.
-When manually applying the developed model it removed ~65% of the false positives (421 out of 640) with only a single true positive (1 out of 169) filtered.
+However, it didn't effectively replicate across multiple datasets, tending to over filter in higher depth panels with closely spaced mutations.
+After cross validation we ended up with a simpler filter on calls that have multiple mismatches (NM >= 2) and strand bias (SBF < 0.1).

+To assess more generally, we incorporated the latest versions of VarDict with increased sensitivity and compared:

+- VarDict 1.5.1 without additional filters
+- VarDict 1.5.5 with linear model based filter
-To assess more generally, we updated to the latest version of VarDict (1.5.5) with additional sensitivity and applied the filters.
-In comparison with the previous validation with VarDict 1.5.1 and no filter, it has increased sensitivity for both SNPs and Indels with little to no increase in false positives:
+- VarDict 1.5.8 with NM and SBF cutoff filter

+In comparison with the previous validation with VarDict 1.5.1 and no filter, the finalized cutoff based version increased sensitivity for both SNPs and Indels with little to no increase in false positives:

 ![smcounter2 samples, fgbio min-reads 2, low frequency filters](smcounter2/vardict_fps/grading-summary-combined.png)